neurobin/rnm/README.md

                     any file is skipped renaming in order to reserve the index for that skipped file

 **Name String       :** A string, that is parsed to create names for new files.
-It can fixed name which can be modified for different files in runtime.
+It can be fixed name which then can be modified for different files at runtime.
                     Name sting is parsed by the following rules:

 1. `/i/` in name string will be replaced with index.